Nyssa Raatko: "Infinite Crisis"

 During "Infinite Crisis", Nyssa and her sister connive to use Talia's membership in Luthor's Secret Society of Super Villains to take over the planet.
 Nyssa tries to recruit Batgirl (as Cassandra Cain) to stand at her side as "The One Who Is All".
 She attempts to explain why she is working with the villains of the Society to Batgirl:

 "Vast stockpiles of food rot, while people starve.
 Millions die from curable diseases, while drug companies rake in the billions.
 Our environment chokes on our waste, becoming so toxic that life fails.
 It's genocide by greed, apathy, and neglect.
 These are the real crimes.
 Something must change...
 The Society's plans are vast.
 They will succeed.
 I can't stop them.
 When the world gets a true taste of violent oppression, and their heroes lie dead and broken – apathy will die.
 That's when you'll lead my league to sanction key society members.
 Leaving Talia and I to lead the revolution.
 A new world will be born, one of peace and equality.
 Millions of lives will be saved".

-Cassandra refuses, and, along with Mr. Freeze, escapes from Nyssa's grasp.
+Cassandra refuses and, along with Mr. Freeze, escapes from Nyssa's grasp.

 In "One Year Later", Nyssa is seen in Northern Africa, planning an unknown plot with two terrorists.
 As she gets into her car to leave, it explodes.
 In the following issue, Lady Shiva reports that Nyssa Raatko is dead, probably killed by the League of Assassins.

+Post-Rebirth

+Nyssa Raatko is reintroduced in the 2025 series Batgirl.
+In the series Cheetah and Cheshire Rob the Justice League, it is revealed that Nyssa had a daughter named Alya Raatko, alias Featherweight, who is transgender.